She wasn’t all that surprised when Ardré came along and plopped herself down beside her, then asked, “Are you holding up fine?”

 “For you, maybe,” she said.
 “But I endured it plenty of times between the ages of five and thirteen.”

 “FIVE?!”
 This apparently shocked Ardré so much she yelled this right there in the middle of the crowded street.
 And because they were pretty much the leaders of everybody at the moment, that meant everyone in hearing range was looking at them.
-Including Lané and Latt, and the former looked very disapproving.
-That made sense; they all knew the image they projected right now was important.
+Including Lané and Latt.
+The former looked very disapproving; they all knew the image they projected right now was important.

 And there was nowhere to go, really, no place in the village that was likely to be empty, and to run out to beyond the buildings just to have a private conversation was probably irresponsible.
 They both knew that, so Ardré just said, in her previous low volume, “We are going to have to talk about that a lot when all this is over.
-Meanwhile, I do have one piece of advice, though I have no idea whether this will work or not even if it can be managed, and I’m not sure right now it can, and that’s to try to seek out the company of anyone your mind might be most comfortable around.
-I know you’re not used to having such people; I remember even when I only had one such person in my life, I think staying closest to her for prolonged period of times really helped my senses increase.”
+Meanwhile, I do have one piece of advice, though I have no idea whether this will work or not even if it can be managed, and I’m not sure right now it can.
+But try to seek out the company of anyone your mind might be most comfortable around.
+I know you’re not used to having such people.
+But when I only had one such person in my life, I think staying closest to her for prolonged period of times really helped my senses increase.”

-Was there anyone, Coté wondered?
+Was there anyone?
 Maybe spending more time in company specifically with her fellow handmaidens, especially Briné, whom everyone always felt more at easy around, at least when she was in a good mood.